elias-koch/elias-koch.github.io/_pages/about.md

 Before starting my PhD, I received a BA and an MA in Social Science from [Humboldt-University Berlin](https://www.hu-berlin.de/en/) and visited [King's College London](https://www.kcl.ac.uk/) for studies abroad.

 On this website, you can learn more about my research and download my CV.
 Please feel free to reach out, I’d be happy to [connect](mailto:e.koch@hertie-school.org)!

+On this website, you can learn more about my research and download my [CV](https://elias-koch.com/CV/).
+Please feel free to reach out, I’d be happy to [connect](mailto:e.koch@hertie-school.org)!